Fuglavernd BirdLife Iceland

 Fuglavernd runs a reserve called Flói Nature Reserve in the Southern Lowlands of Iceland in co-operation with the Árborg community.
 This is a wetland area rich in birdlife and is a part of the IBA Ósasvæði Ölfusár.
 The reserve is a river delta at the eastern bank of the river Ölfusá, in the Flói area.
 Fuglavernd has restored wetland in the reserve, marked walking paths and built a birdwatching hide.
 We are hoping to be able to be running two more bird reserve in near future, both in the southern part of Iceland.

 BirdLife International and Fuglavernd

-Fuglavernd is the partner designate of BirdLife International in Iceland.
-The society became an associate member in 1994 and a representative of BirdLife International in 1998.
-Fuglavernd plays an important role in Iceland in lobbying politicians, decision makers and developers for the benefit of the birds and their habitats; this role will definitely become more important in the future.
+Fuglavernd is a partner of BirdLife International.
+The society became an associate member in 1994 and a representative of BirdLife International in 1998 and a full partner in 2018.
+Fuglavernd plays an important role in Iceland in lobbying politicians, decision makers and developers for the benefit of the birds and their habitats.
 Also, Fuglavernd has benefited greatly co-operating with the Royal Society for the Protection of Birds in Britain.

 Garden Bird Survey